Enteric Methane Emissions Mitigation

-Agricultural innovation is urgently needed to develop additional solutions for lowering agricultural methane emissions that can be deployed and scaled rapidly, while ready solutions start to roll out.
+Innovation is urgently needed to develop solutions for mitigating livestock enteric methane, which can be deployed and scaled rapidly, while ready solutions start to roll out.

 Why is it Important?

-Livestock enteric methane accounts for about 25% of global anthropogenic methane emissions, as much methane as fossil fuel infrastructure leaks, driving about 0.1°C and counting of warming.
-Existing commercial solutions can partially mitigate enteric emissions from cattle on feedlots and similar facilities, but that’s just a small portion of total enteric methane emissions – less than 10% globally.
-Addressing the remaining portion requires systematic research, international development, and sociology investments.
+Livestock enteric methane accounts for as much methane as fossil fuel infrastructure leaks, driving about 0.1°C and counting of warming.
+Existing commercial solutions can partially mitigate livestock enteric emissions from cattle on feedlots and similar facilities, but that’s just a small portion of total enteric methane emissions – less than 10% globally.
+Addressing the remaining portion requires systematic and coordinated research, international development, and sociology investments.

 25%